Connecting to a database in a cluster Redis

 $ sudo mkdir -p /usr/local/share/ca-certificates/Yandex $ sudo wget "https://storage.yandexcloud.net/cloud-certs/CA.pem" -O /usr/local/share/ca-certificates/Yandex/YandexInternalRootCA.crt

-Create a variable with the host address and port and master DB name.
+Create a variable with the host name and port and master DB name.

 $ host=$(redis-cli -h <host address> -p 26379 sentinel get-master-addr-by-name <cluster name> | head -n 1)